LeeMorinUCF/QMB3311S22/demo_11_PP_Ch_07_Methods/README.md

 where the ```S.lower``` function has the prefix ```S.```, to represent the particular string.

-A string method can be called with an expression that evaluates to a string:
+A string method can be called with any expression that evaluates to a string:

 ```python
 >>> ('TTA' + 'G' * 3).count('T')